Cscope: Usage

 Cscope is used in two phases.
 First, a developer builds the cscope database of the source code.
 The developer can often use find or other Unix tools to get the list of filenames needed to index into a file called cscope.files.
 The developer then builds a database using the command cscope -b -q -k.
 The k flag is intended to build a database for an operating system or C library source code.
 It will not look in /usr/include.
 Second, the developer can now search those files using the command cscope -d.
 An index must be rebuilt whenever changes are made to indexed files.

-The menus within the cscope user interface allows the developer to search for functions, variables, and preprocessor directives including macros.
+The menus within the cscope user interface allow the developer to search for functions, variables, and preprocessor directives including macros.

 There are a number of other options to the cscope command that can tailor its behavior.

 The cscope database file is known for sometimes becoming large and requiring sufficient disk space.

 As created, cscope was created to search content within C code, but it can also be used (with some caveats) for C++ and Java code.

 Cscope can also process lex and yacc files.

 While cscope normally runs on Unix and Linux systems, it has also been built in a version for Microsoft Windows.